top of page

 The Wizards' War

-Princess Mylénea is a member of the Court of Dorhan, being the eldest daughter of King Hurmond.
-Considered one of the most beautiful women in Dorhan, the princess with her black hair, green eyes, and alluring lips conceals her intelligence and wisdom acquired through her father's teachings.
-Molded within the frivolities of the Dorhanian Court, Mylénea seemed only interested in amusement and her appearance.
-However, she is cunning and a strategist, gaining knowledge in every environment she frequents.
-When someone needed something, she took it upon herself to find those who could provide what was needed.
-This ability allowed her to forge alliances and win allies from all levels of Dorhan.
-Mylénea had never considered or dreamt of assuming an important role in the kingdom, but an eternal love destined to end before the time she is destined to live will make her change her mind.
+Princess Mylénea is part of the Court of Dorhan, being the eldest daughter of King Hurmond.
+Considered one of the most beautiful women in Dorhan, the princess with black hair, green eyes, and alluring lips hid her intelligence and wisdom acquired from her father's teachings.
+Forged in the frivolities of the Dorhanian Court, Mylénea seemed to be only interested in fun and her appearance.
+However, she was cunning and strategic, acquiring knowledge in all the environments she frequented.
+When someone needed something, she would take care of finding who could provide what was necessary.
+This ability allowed her to form alliances and gain allies from all levels of Dorhan.
+Mylénea had never considered or dreamed of taking on an important role in the kingdom, but an eternal love destined to end before the time she is fated to live will make her change her mind.
 When the time comes, she will assume a role she never imagined having.

 PRINCE AYKAN